Tang dynasty: Alchemy, gas cylinders, and air conditioning

 Chinese scientists of the Tang period employed complex chemical formulas for an array of different purposes, often found through experiments of alchemy.
 These included a waterproof and dust-repelling cream or varnish for clothes and weapons, fireproof cement for glass and porcelain wares, a waterproof cream applied to silk clothes of underwater divers, a cream designated for polishing bronze mirrors, and many other useful formulas.
-The vitrified, translucent ceramic known as porcelain was invented in China during the Tang, although many types of glazed ceramics preceded it.
+Porcelain was invented in China during the Tang, although many types of glazed ceramics preceded it.